RefWorks: Write-N-Cite (Mac)

-- Be sure to close out of all Microsoft Office applications (Word, Outlook, Excel, etc) then open the installation file.
+- Be sure to close out of all Microsoft Office applications (Word, Outlook, Excel, etc).
+If you're unsure if you've completely closed out of the Office applications, select each one and press ⌘Q. Now open the installation file.

 - You should be able to click through the prompts and have it successfully install.
 This will require opening the downloaded file, then opening the install file inside it.

 One potential problem for Mac users is that they need to either install or update Java.
 If you need to do so, then do so from Java's website here.

 Users of Yosemite (10.10): If you get a prompt that Java needs to be installed despite you installing it from the link above, you may need to install Java using this link from Apple.

 Occasionally, the Write-N-Cite toolbar will not show up after being installed despite going through the proper steps or even stop showing up despite it working previously.
 If this happens, you may need to enable the Write-N-Cite toolbar.
 To do so, click on View, then select Toolbars and make sure Write-N-Cite is enabled (it may be named Write-N-Cite or Proquest):

 You may need to restart Word or possibly even your entire computer for these changes to take effect.